-- 7.3.1 Section 46 of the Act sets out the functions of the Chief Executive Officer, which include: - (a) supporting the Mayor and the Councillors in the performance of their roles; and - (b) ensuring the effective and efficient management of the day to day operations of the Council; and - (c) ensuring that Council receives timely and reliable advice about its legal obligations; and - (d) supporting the Mayor in the performance of the Mayor's role; and - (e) setting the agenda for Council meetings after consulting the Mayor; and - (f) when requested by the Mayor, reporting to Council in respect of the implementation of a Council decision; and - (g) carrying out Council's obligations as an employer with respect to Councillors as deemed employees under the workplace health and safety legislation; and - (h) establishing and maintaining an organisational structure for Council; and - (i) being responsible for all staffing matters, including appointing, directing, managing and dismissing members of Council staff; and - (j) managing interactions between members of Council staff and Councillors and ensuring that policies, practices and protocols that support arrangements for interaction between Council staff and Councillors are developed and implemented.
+- 7.6.1 Section 46 of the Act sets out the functions of the Chief Executive Officer, which include: - (a) supporting the Mayor and the Councillors in the performance of their roles; and

-7.3.2 In addition to our obligations under the Standards of Conduct, we undertake to respect the functions of the Chief Executive Officer and to comply with the policies, practices and protocols defining appropriate arrangements for interaction between Council staff and Councillors that are put in place by the Chief Executive Officer.
+- (b) ensuring the effective and efficient management of the day to day operations of the Council; and - (c) ensuring that Council receives timely and reliable advice about its legal obligations; and - (d) supporting the Mayor in the performance of the Mayor's role; and - (e) setting the agenda for Council meetings after consulting the Mayor; and - (f) when requested by the Mayor, reporting to Council in respect of the implementation of a Council decision; and - (g) carrying out Council's obligations as an employer with respect to Councillors as deemed employees under the workplace health and safety legislation; and - (h) establishing and maintaining an organisational structure for Council; and - (i) being responsible for all staffing matters, including appointing, directing, managing and dismissing members of Council staff; and - (j) managing interactions between members of Council staff and Councillors and ensuring that policies, practices and protocols that support arrangements for interaction between Council staff and Councillors are developed and implemented. - 7.6.2 In addition to our obligations under the Standards of Conduct, we undertake to respect the functions of the Chief Executive Officer and to comply with the policies, practices and protocols defining appropriate arrangements for interaction between Council staff and Councillors that are put in place by the Chief Executive Officer.

-7.4 Relationship with staff
+7.7 Relationship with staff

-- 7.4.1 We will not seek to improperly direct or influence a member of Council staff in the exercise of any power or in the performance of any duty or function. - 7.4.2 As a collective, we appoint and instruct the Chief Executive Officer, who in turn is responsible for the day to day operations of the organisation and for implementing protocols for the interaction between Council staff and Councillors. - 7.4.3 We acknowledge that individual Councillors cannot direct members of Council staff to undertake specific duties.
-In the case of routine inquiries and other requests for information, we will only interact with staff in accordance with the protocols and arrangements implemented by the Chief Executive Officer. - 7.4.4 We recognise that a resolution of Council is the appropriate mechanism to establish or amend Council policy. - 7.4.5 We agree that workplace bullying can and should be prevented.
-As a collective, we will uphold policies to facilitate an environment free from physical and psychological violence.
+- 7.7.1 We will not seek to improperly direct or influence a member of Council staff in the exercise of any power or in the performance of any duty or function. - 7.7.2 As a collective, we appoint and instruct the Chief Executive Officer, who in turn is responsible for the day to day operations of the organisation and for implementing protocols for the interaction between Council staff and Councillors. - 7.7.3 We acknowledge that individual Councillors cannot direct members of Council staff to undertake specific duties.
+In the case of routine inquiries and other requests for information, we will only interact with staff in accordance with the protocols and arrangements implemented by the Chief Executive Officer. - 7.7.4 We recognise that a resolution of Council is the appropriate mechanism to establish or amend Council policy. - 7.7.5 We agree that workplace bullying can and should be prevented.
+As a collective, we will collaborate with the Chief Executive Officer, staff and unions to institute and uphold policies to facilitate an environment free from physical and psychological violence.

-7.5 Relationship with the public
+7.8 Relationship with the public